-McAllen ISD provides IPads or Chromebooks to its students.
-Wi-Fi internet is available at MISD campuses and at City facilities.
-However, in order to further narrow the digital divide, low-cost internet services, provided by ATT, is available to qualified residences.
-WiFi is also available in many of the city's public spaces such as parks, airport and three libraries/community centers.
+McAllen ISD provides iPads or Chromebooks to students.
+Wi-Fi internet is available at MISD campuses and City facilities.
+In order to further narrow divide, ATT low-cost internet services is available to qualified residences.
+Wi-Fi is also available in many of the city's public spaces such as parks, airport and 3 libraries/community centers.